Lucas3Dspain/assets/full_assets/subcomponent-example/README.md

 Articulations are ***rigid*** when only xform transformations are required.

-Articulations can be adjusted to reduce asset repetition and to adapt to their surroundings, creating a more cohesive look in the scene.
+Articulations can be used to reduce asset repetition and to adapt to their surroundings, creating a more cohesive look in the scene.

+For instance, consider an Oven asset; rotating the door (articulated piece) achieves the open/closed pose.

+- todo: add dressing workflow.
+Transform + posing -- move bucket to position, rotate and adjust handle to adapt to terrain.

 note: this workflow allows maximum flexibility at the cost of instancing. see more in the Optimization & instancing section.

-todo: insert gif showing dressing (transform + pose)

 #### Optimization & instancing
 Articulated assets come with a limitation – they cannot be both posed and instanced simultaneously.\